tobua/numic/README.md

 ## Lifecycle

 Upon installation a new React Native template is checked out and the native `/android` and `/ios` folders are duplicated.
 Once for the user to make edits in the root folder and once inside `.numic` as a separate emtpy git repository.
 Upon installation existing plugins and patches are applied to both locations.

+Before running the native application using `numic ios` or `numic android` eventual changes to native folders will be added to the patch and newly installed plugins are applied as well.